Constituent Assembly of India: An Overview

 2. Key Discussions:

-Disagreements between central and state governments often centered on basic rights, how the government is set up, and who has more power.
+Central and state governments often disagreed on basic rights, the structure of government, and the distribution of power.

 3. Prominent Events: